Setting up a Playwright framework to test a web based app.

 Great Expectations logo, December 2024

-The following Udemy ‘bootcamp’ course was an excellent introduction to dbt and its test tools, and the screenshots and material in this post are based on this course:
+To see these test tools (dbt tests, gbt-expectations and custom sql tests) in action the following Udemy ‘bootcamp’ course was an excellent introduction to dbt and its test tools, and the screenshots and material in this post are based on this course:

 The Complete dbt (Data Build Tool) Bootcamp: dbt bootcamp